Alex Holmes: Professional career

-Personal
+Personal life

 Holmes' father, Mike, played at the University of Michigan in the mid-1970s.
 Holmes' younger sister is married to Pittsburgh Steelers safety Troy Polamalu.
 His younger brother Khaled was an offensive lineman at USC, and currently plays for the Indianapolis Colts.
 Known for repeatedly torching unsuspecting defenders, he continues playing in some of Southern California's premier basketball leagues.